-Public Relations: helps spread the BMA, and B2B, marketing message to the local media
+Public Relations: helps spread the B2B marketing message to the local media

-Design: create and manipulate the images needed to maintain our brand while pushing the boundaries of creative expression
+Design: creates and manipulates the images needed to maintain our brand while pushing the boundaries of creative expression

-Podcasts & Video: capture the hearts and imaginations of our B2B membership and the entire marketing community by presenting a fresh take on recorded content
+Podcasts and video: capture the hearts and imaginations of our B2B membership and the entire marketing community by presenting a fresh take on recorded content

-The Website committee works on strategy, planning, and maintenance for our website, including web pages to promote our social, educational, and networking events and programs.
-Members of the
+Website: drives the strategy, planning, and maintenance for our website, including web pages to promote our networking events and programs.
+Volunteers work with our content management

-committee work within our content management system, as well as with vendors on special requests.
+system and website tools, as well as occasionally with vendors and partners on special requests.
 They also occasionally work with partners, members, and other board and committee

 members on content.
-The team considers and updates metadata for search engine optimization.
+The team also considers and updates metadata for search engine optimization.

-The Membership committee plans and implements acquisition and retention programs represents The Marketing Alliance at trade shows and local events, and “talks up” membership at
+The Membership committee plans and implements acquisition and retention programs and (when safe to do so again), represents The Marketing Alliance at local events, promoting

 Volunteer with a Committee